anhtuank7c/learn-c/7_pointer.md

 ### 8.1 Need for NULL

 Consider a scenario in which a pointer variable is declared but not initialized immediately.
 If the code that's supposed to initialize it doesn't execute, then the pointer will hold a random address.

-Dereferencing such a pointer will result in unpredictable behavior just about every time during the execution of the program.
+Dereferencing such a pointer will result in unpredictable behavior just about every time **during the execution** of the program (runtime).

 ```c
 #include <stdio.h>